trixi-framework/talk-2021-julia-adaptive-multi-physics-simulations/README.md

 [here](https://mybinder.org/v2/gh/trixi-framework/talk-2021-julia-adaptive-multi-physics-simulations/main?filepath=getting_started_with_julia_and_trixi.ipynb)),
 which launches a Jupyter instance in the cloud and loads the notebook directly from this repository.
-This approach has the advantage that you do not need to install anything locally to try out the examples.
+This approach has the advantage that you do not need to install anything locally to try out the examples, and you can skip the rest of this *Getting started* section.

 ### Setting up a local Julia/Jupyter installation
 Alternatively, you can also clone this repository and open the notebook on your